AdaptiveCpp/adaptivecpp.github.io/_posts/2021-04-11-hipsycl-091-buffer-policies.markdown

 /// Additional factory functions exist for
 /// buffer-USM interoperability.
-/// Those be covered in more detail in a future blog post.
+/// Those will be covered in more detail in a future blog post.

 {% endhighlight %}